TripAdvisor

 These are only a few of the most important things to have.
 You can check out our Recommended Packing List for Nepal Trekking

-Three Passes Trek Guide and Safety:
+Everest Three Passes Trek Guide and Safety

 Throughout the journey, we assure the safety of our clients by following all safety regulations.
 The schedule for the three passes trek was created by travel experts and experienced guides who have walked this route several times.
 The appropriate number of rest days has been included in the plan to prevent AMS.
 Our guides are always equipped with a first-aid kit and a pulse oximeter.
 The guides who have been assigned to you have over ten years of expertise and know what to do in an emergency.
 They've had extensive outdoor first aid and crisis management training.